 JSW Steel Growth Story

-JSW Steel, part of the JSW Group, began its journey in 1982 as Jindal Vijayanagar Steel Ltd. It rebranded as JSW Steel in 2005 and is now headquartered in Mumbai.
-As of March 2023, the company boasted an installed steel production capacity of 28.5 MTPA, with expansion plans to reach 39 MTPA by FY2024-end.
+JSW Steel, a part of the JSW Group, started its journey back in 1982 under the name Jindal Vijayanagar Steel Ltd. In 2005, it rebranded as JSW Steel and is now based in Mumbai.
+As of March 2023, the company had an installed steel production capacity of 28.5 MTPA, with plans to expand that to 39 MTPA by the end of FY2024.

-This historical performance highlights the immense value these shares could hold today.
+This kind of performance shows just how valuable these shares might be today.
 Unfortunately, due to outdated contact information, the death of the original shareholder, or lost documentation, many people are unaware they’re entitled to these profitable investments.

 Dividend History of JSW Steel Ltd.